Slackadays/Clipboard/README.md

 If you downloaded the Flatpak, then do `flatpak install what-you-downloaded.flatpak` and you're done.
 If not, then keep reading.

-Finally, add CB to your PATH (so that you can run it anywhere) by doing one of following:
+Finally, add CB to your PATH (so that you can run it anywhere) by doing one of the following:

 ```sh
 # For all platforms except Windows